uviclibraries/rstudio/ggplot2-data.md

 **Create a basic bar chart.**

-Your chart will illustrate the frequency that chocolate bars are being made in different countries.
+Your chart will illustrate the numbers of bars of different types of the most common bean types that are being made.

-- Country bar was made in: `broad_bean_origin`

 {::options parse_block_html='true' /}
 <details>